 In one method, the fundamental analysis technique, the challenge owner grades qualitatively what user personas should exist for a specific UX component.

 Suppose you examine CarMax’s “CarMax Delivers” page, for example.
-In that case, you’ll see some quotes from customers who were assisted by the car delivery service CarMax developed with the aid of UX design.
-Reading these quotes, we can see some user personas begin to develop.
+If you look closely, you'll find some comments from customers who used CarMax's car delivery service that was created with the help of UX design.
+These comments reveal some personalities of users.

 It is no accident these quotes exist on this page of the website.
 Having done their user research, the CarMax design team created personas for the kinds of customers that would most benefit from their service.